 - You may find that laying a cool damp flannel on the skin can reduce the feeling of itch.
 A cooled emollient (moisturiser) which has been kept in the refrigerator, or has added menthol, may also help.

 - Keep your bedroom cool and do not sleep with heavy or heat retaining bedclothes.
 If you are hot and itchy during the day a fan can help to cool the skin down.

 - Emollients (moisturisers).
-NP patients usually have dry skin, and therefore emollients may help to moisturise dry skin.
-They ease itching, reduce scaling, soften cracked areas and help the penetration of other topical treatments.
-They should be used as a soap substitute when bathing or washing, and should also be put on before treatment.
+Patients with nodular prurigo may have dry skin, and therefore emollients may help ease itching, reduce scaling, soften cracked areas and help the penetration of other topical treatments.
+They should be used as a soap substitute when bathing or washing and should also be put on before treatment.

 Where can I get more information?

 For details of source materials used please contact the Clinical Standards Unit (email@example.com).

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel